FHIR Implementation Guide for ABDM

 The following sections are defined in the IN PS Composition.

 This mandatory section provides a concise overview of the patient’s active or current health conditions that remain unresolved or under monitoring.
 It represents one of the core clinical components of a patient summary.
+Only active or current problems are to be listed, supporting continuity of care and providing a standardized overview of the patient’s health status.

-This section reference the Condition (IN PS) profile, which defines constraints to represent active or current health problems or diagnoses relevant to the patient’s ongoing care.
+Composition.section or a referenced resource at Composition.section.entry.This section reference the IN PS Condition profile, which defines constraints to represent active or current health problems or diagnoses relevant to the patient’s ongoing care.
 It is derived from the ABDM Condition profile and imposes additional requirements from the Condition (IPS) profile.

 This mandatory section identifies known allergies and intolerance to support safe and effective treatment, helping clinicians avoid adverse events.
 It records active and relevant historical allergies or intolerance, along with associated reactions.
 The section describes the type of reaction (e.g., rash, anaphylaxis), the causative agent, and optionally, the severity and certainty.
 It ensures that critical allergy information is consistently communicated for patient safety.

-Composition.section or a referenced resource at Composition.section.entry.- The section reference the Allergies and Intolerances (IN PS) profile, which defines constraints on the AllergyIntolerance resource to represent active and historical allergies or intolerances relevant to the patient’s ongoing care.
+Composition.section or a referenced resource at Composition.section.entry.The section reference the IN PS Allergies and Intolerances profile, which defines constraints on the AllergyIntolerance resource to represent active and historical allergies or intolerances relevant to the patient’s ongoing care.
 It is derived from the ABDM AllergyIntolerance profile and imposes additional requirements from the AllergyIntolerance (IPS) profile.

 This mandatory section provides a list of medications relevant to the patient’s summary.
 It includes administered and non-administered medicines that are active or recently taken by the patient and are important for continuity of care.